 Steps 9 and 10 are interchangeable or can occur at the same time.
 It depends if you want to find a job in Australia depending on where you live, or if you want to find a place to live depending on where you get a job, if you know what I mean.
-Personally, I knew where I wanted to live – Manly Beach.
+Personally, I knew where I wanted to live – Manly Beach in Sydney.
 I found a job there first and found a flat later, actually after couchsurfing with friends and staying in the backpackers for a few weeks waiting for the right option to pop up for your expat Australia experience.

 Finding a place to live depends on a few things: whether you are looking for a place alone (to find a spare room in another flatshare, or to find likeminded flatmates to find a place with) with others (find a whole flat to rent), and the length of time to rent.

-Another option that many people use when they move to Australia is renting and living in a camper van.
-A lot of travelers use camper van’s to explore the country, but they shouldn’t be left out when considering a place to live.
+Another option that many people use when moving to Australia is renting and living in a camper van.
+A lot of travelers use camper vans to explore the country, but they shouldn’t be left out when considering a place to live.
 The best place to look is this page on Gumtree, where there are literally hundreds of camper vans on sale, both new and lovingly used by other travelers.

-Some of the best resources to find a flat, flatmates, or help moving:
+Some of the best resources to find a flat, flatmates, or help moving in Australia: